 Problems are given lip service, window-dressing, “we’ll look into it“, the deck chairs re-arranged, and no meaningful improvements are made.

-The articles in this Blog are meant to be constructive, provide tips for reform, raise awareness for the consumer point of view, and urge reform to help the most vulnerable link in the food chain – the consumer – the person this legislation was created to protect in the first place.
+The articles in this Blog are meant to be constructive, provide tips for reform, raise awareness for the consumer point of view, and urge reform to help the most vulnerable link in the chain – the consumer – the person this legislation was created to protect in the first place.

 The “Consumers’ Reform Tarion” Blog/Website is for discussion and informational purposes only.
 It is not intended to be advice.
 The articles written by Barbara Captijn are her opinions.
 Permission has been obtained by others whose information is posted on this site.
 The author is not paid to write or maintain this site: it is purely on a volunteer basis to make consumer perspectives better known and understood.
 The author assumes no responsibility for comments posted by outside parties on this site.